LukeGrahamLandry/franca/devlog.md

 - i think it's kinda cute to unpack the framebuffer in the fragment shader instead of making a texture in a sane format.
   - spent a very long time on not floor-ing pos.xy now it still looks different from real one but at least same on gpu and on cpu just dumping a ppm.
+- it's too tedious to keep changing the string to test different carts. added gallery ui that lets you select a game from site/static/carts. mandatory coordinate system hell.

 ## (May 5)